 The 2019 results show we are still working well above the national average and we are pleased with how well the children have achieved.
 We feel our results were outstanding.
 We were the top performing junior school in Birmingham and were in the top 10 performing primary schools in Birmingham.

-Please note: due to COVID 19, SATS for 2020 did not take place so the most current data we can show is from 2019.
+Please note: due to COVID 19, SATS for 2020 and 2021 did not take place so the most current data we can show is from 2019.

 we work hard to give the children varied and interesting, dilemma based modules to build enquirung learners.